 On top of that, they are quick on their feet and have superb instincts in detecting and fighting off intruders.
 Chicken enthusiasts say this is because of their mixed ancestry.

 Besides their hardiness, Anconas are also popular because of their egg production.
-In a week, Ancona hens can lay 4 to 6 white eggs especially in season, the size of which typically ranges from medium to large.
+Ancona hens can lay 4 to 6 medium to large white eggs per week, especially during laying season.

 4. Egyptian Fayoumi